jcollinsdft/images/README.md

 # Civil Service LGBT+ Network

-## Document store
+## Image store

-A site to quickly reference documents for the Civil Service LGBT+ Network.
+A site to quickly reference images for the Civil Service LGBT+ Network.